|

 📍Boki Apartmant This was where we stayed during our trip to Subotica, and it was the perfect way to get in the Art Nouveau mood that Subotica is famous for.
 Located a few minutes from the center, Boki is a cute little retro apartment with hints of grooviness from the 1970’s.
 Although it’s compact, Boki has everything you need — including plenty of guidebooks and pamphlets about what to see in Subotica!
 BOOK HERE

-GO PALACE HOPPING AT ZRENJANIN
+GO PALACE HOPPING IN ZRENJANIN

 Distance from Novi Sad: 59 km (37 mi)